yguitton/training-material/topics/evolution/tutorials/mtb_transmission/tutorial.md

 > > In a simplistic scenario, we could consider clustered strains as instances of transmission and
 > > unclustered strains as instances of de novo evolution of DR. Thus, we see that for example there
 > > are three MDR strains (ERR551620, ERR6362078, ERR6362653) that are unclustered and therefore may
-> > represent cases in which drug resistance evolved independently as response to treatment within the respective
+> > represent cases in which drug resistance evolved independently as a consequence of treatment within the respective
 > > patients.
 However you need to always bear in mind that, although **within our population** those MDR
 > > strains do not seem to be linked to transmission, this does NOT rule out the possibility that
-> > some of these patients were infected with an MDR strain somewhere else.
+> > some of these patients were infected with an MDR strain somewhere else, or that other cases from the cluster where simply not sampled.
 > >
 > > When looking at clustered strains, distinguishing between transmitted and *de-novo* may be tricky.
 Note
 > > that, for example, for the two RIF-monoresistant strains linked within the same transmission